didux-io/DiduxWallet-extension/DIDUX_README.md

 Changed the way a connection with the main net and test net is made.
 In MetaMask the Infura API is used.
 We've removed this code and replaced it with a plain RPC target.

-Also changes Ethereum references to Smilo.
+Also changes Ethereum references to Didux.io.

 #### ./app/scripts/inpage.js

 Changed the way the plugin is exposed on a web page.
 MetaMask exposes the web3 client as a global variable named `ethereum` on every web page.
-We have changed this so it is exposed as a global variable named `smilo`.
+We have changed this so it is exposed as a global variable named `diduxWallet`.
 This way we prevent conflicts with the MetaMask plugin.

 #### ./app/scripts/lib/account-tracker.js

-Added support for SmiloPay.
+Added support for DiddyPay.
 At the time of writing the used web3 library did not yet support this so instead we've fallen back on a plain HTTP POST call.

 #### ./app/scripts/lib/auto-reload.js

-Changed the global `web3` variable to `smiloWeb3` to prevent conflicts with MetaMask.
+Changed the global `web3` variable to `diduxWeb3` to prevent conflicts with MetaMask.

 #### ./app/scripts/lib

-Changed the used keyring controller to the Smilo version (also see `Node module changes`).
+Changed the used keyring controller to the Didux.io version (also see `Node module changes`).

 #### ./app/scripts/metamask-controller.js

-Changed the used keyring controller to the Smilo version (also see `Node module changes`).
+Changed the used keyring controller to the Didux.io version (also see `Node module changes`).

 #### ./app/scripts/platforms/extension.js

-Changed the block exporer link to refer to the Smilo main or test net explorer.
+Changed the block exporer link to refer to the Didux.io main or test net explorer.

 ### UI changes

 #### ./ui/app/components/app/dropdowns/token-menu-dropdown.js

-Changed the block exporer link to refer to the Smilo main or test net explorer.
+Changed the block exporer link to refer to the Didux.io main or test net explorer.

 #### ./ui/app/components/app/modals/account-details-modal/account-details-modal.component.js

-Changed the block exporer link to refer to the Smilo main or test net explorer.
+Changed the block exporer link to refer to the Didux.io main or test net explorer.

 #### ./ui/app/components/app/modals/confirm-remove-account/confirm-remove-account.component.js

-Changed the block exporer link to refer to the Smilo main or test net explorer.
+Changed the block exporer link to refer to the Didux.io main or test net explorer.

 #### ./ui/app/components/app/transaction-activity-log/transaction-activity-log.component.js

-Changed the block exporer link to refer to the Smilo main or test net explorer.
+Changed the block exporer link to refer to the Didux.io main or test net explorer.

 #### ./ui/app/components/app/transaction-list-item-details/transaction-list-item-details.component.js

-Changed the block exporer link to refer to the Smilo main or test net explorer.
+Changed the block exporer link to refer to the Didux.io main or test net explorer.

 #### ./ui/app/components/ui/jazzicon/jazzicon.component.js

-Changed the used account icon generator library to the Smilo version (also see `Node module changes`).
+Changed the used account icon generator library to the Didux.io version (also see `Node module changes`).

 #### ./ui/app/pages/create-account/connect-hardware

-Changed the block exporer link to refer to the Smilo main or test net explorer.
+Changed the block exporer link to refer to the Didux.io main or test net explorer.

 #### ./ui/app/pages/first-time-flow/create-password/import-with-seed-phrase/import-with-seed-phrase.component.js